fipe2200/UNIX/Tentor/Frågor/Fråga 2.md

 	1. ``tar -xzf <kernel>.tar.gz </directory>`` Extract, decompress the file.
 	2. ``cd /<kernel>`` Move to kernel directory
 3. ``make menuconfig`` To configure what modules you want installed in the kernel.
-4. ``make fakeroot`` Simulates root privileges for compatibility reasons to compile the kernel.
+4. ``fakeroot make`` Simulates root privileges for compatibility reasons to compile the kernel.
 5. ``sudo make modules install`` Install the kernel modules.
 6. ``sudo make install`` Install the kernel.
 7. Before rebooting I made sure the **GRUB** bootloader menu shows up so I can select the new kernel.